Targeting

 Step targeting

-- Show or hide a step in a Flow (using visibilityCriteria) based on targeting
+- Show or hide a Step based on a condition using steps[].visibilityCriteria

 Boolean logic